bm2-lab/SCMMIB_pipeline/docs/tutorial_new_datasets.md

 ### Step4.
 Calculate the metrics for selected tasks by `scmmib` package

-The scmmib package is available at https://github.com/bm2-lab/SCMMI_Benchmark/.
-The installation manual is available at： https://github.com/bm2-lab/SCMMI_Benchmark/blob/main/README.md.
+The scmmib package is available at  [github](https://github.com/bm2-lab/SCMMI_Benchmark/).
+The installation manual is available at [documents](https://github.com/bm2-lab/SCMMI_Benchmark/blob/main/README.md).

-We provided three examples for differenet tasks at: https://github.com/bm2-lab/SCMMI_Benchmark/blob/main/docs/scmmib_demo.py. <br>
+We provided three examples for differenet tasks at: [demos](https://github.com/bm2-lab/SCMMI_Benchmark/blob/main/docs/scmmib_demo.py). <br>

-The reference manual for all functions and parameters is available at: https://github.com/bm2-lab/SCMMI_Benchmark/blob/main/docs/scmmib_py_manual.md. <br>
+The reference manual for all functions and parameters is available at [documents](https://github.com/bm2-lab/SCMMI_Benchmark/blob/main/docs/scmmib_py_manual.md). <br>

 ### Step5.
 Plot summary table for benchmark methods
-The metrics summary tables for all SCMMIB datasets are available at https://github.com/bm2-lab/SCMMI_Benchmark/tree/main/manuscript_figure_script_and_data/stage2_res/SCMMIB_metrics_final.<br>
+The metrics summary tables for all SCMMIB datasets are available at [scmmib github folder](https://github.com/bm2-lab/SCMMI_Benchmark/tree/main/manuscript_figure_script_and_data/stage2_res/SCMMIB_metrics_final.)<br>
  Users can compare the peformance of methods in new dataset with our benchmark datasets with metrics scores in each dataset.<br>

 A simple example of output figure in our manuscript is here: